druid-io/druid-io.github.io/druid-powered.md

 redBorder is an open source, scale out, cybersecurity analytics platform based on Druid.
 We hope its full-blown web interface, dashboard and report systems, and ready-to-use real-time pipeline foster other Druid users to create a strong community around it.
 To see more, please visit redborder.org

+## Sift Science

+Sift Science provides an online trust platform that online businesses use to prevent fraud and abuse.
+We use Druid as a tool to gain real-time insights about our data and machine learning models.

 ## Sina Weibo

 Weibo UVE(Unified Value Evaluation) team of Advertising Platform is using Druid as the realtime analysis tool of the data insight system, which processing billions events everyday.